who we are

 We launched eheadspace to reach regional and remote young people who were unable to access a headspace centre.
 It has since grown in popularity with all young people – many of whom simply feel more comfortable accessing our services online.

-headspace in Schools provides youth-specific mental health education tools and access to mental health specialists for young people in primary and secondary school students across Australia.
+headspace Schools provides youth-specific mental health education tools and access to mental health specialists for young people in primary and secondary school students across Australia.
 Through training and education, school staff and parents can better support students experiencing mental health issues.

-With a focus on early identification and intervention, headspace in Schools builds mental health literacy and resilience in the school community while establishing referral pathways to general practitioners and mental health clinicians.
+With a focus on early identification and intervention, headspace Schools builds mental health literacy and resilience in the school community while establishing referral pathways to general practitioners and mental health clinicians.

 headspace early psychosis